leopengningchuan/movie-insights/README.md

 To ensure consistency and usability, raw datasets were cleaned and standardized before analysis and modeling.
 This included type conversion, missing value handling, metadata merging, and structured field parsing across multiple files.

 #### 3.1 movies_metadata
-The `movies_metadata` dataset is cleaned and enriched using the `keywords` and `credits` datasets to prepare for analysis:
+The `movies_metadata` dataset is cleaned and enriched using the `keywords` and `credits` datasets to prepare for further use:
 - Performed general data cleaning on fields such as `id`, `budget`, `popularity`, and `release_date`, including type conversions and removal of invalid rows.
 - Merged additional metadata (e.g. `keywords`, `cast`, and `crew`) from the `keywords` and `credits` datasets based on movie `id`.
 - Parsed structured string fields (e.g. `genres`, `cast`, `crew`, `keywords`, etc.) into native Python lists and dictionaries.
 - Simplified list/dictionary fields by retaining only the `id`, and saved the supporting metadata to `movie_metadata_supporting.xlsx`.
-- Removed irrelevant or redundant columns to streamline the dataset for downstream use.
+- Renamed columns for clarity and removed irrelevant or redundant columns to streamline the dataset for downstream use.
 - Saved the cleaned dataset to `movies_cleaned.csv`.

 #### 3.2 ratings_small & ratings
-The `ratings_small` and `ratings` datasets are cleaned and enriched using the `links` datasets to prepare for analysis:
+The `ratings_small` and `ratings` datasets are cleaned and enriched using the `links` datasets to prepare for further use:
 - Converted `timestamp` fields into readable datetime format and stored as `date_time`.
 - Mapped `movieId` to `imdb_id` using the `links` dataset for compatibility with external metadata.
-- Renamed columns for clarity and selected only relevant columns.
+- Renamed columns for clarity and removed irrelevant or redundant columns to streamline the dataset for downstream use.
 - Saved the cleaned dataset to `ratings_small_cleaned.csv` and `ratings_cleaned.csv`.

 ### 4. Exploratory Data Analysis
-Exploratory Data Analysis (EDA) was conducted on the `movies_cleaned` dataset to uncover patterns in production and audience reception:
+Exploratory Data Analysis (EDA) was conducted on the `movies_cleaned` dataset to uncover patterns in movie production and audience reception:
 - Relationship between genre and average vote rating
 - Trends in movie count and vote count over release years
 - Trends in average vote rating over release years